 See what's coming up in releases and reports.

-In this release and the accompanying “U.S. International Trade in Goods and Services: April 2010,” the U.S. Census Bureau and the U.S. Bureau of Economic Analysis (BEA) are jointly publishing revised statistics on both U.S. trade in goods and U.S. trade in services beginning with 1999.
-The revised statistics on goods and services will also be included in the annual revision of the U.S. international transactions accounts (ITAs), which BEA will release on June 17, 2010.
+In this release and in the accompanying “U.S. International Trade in Goods and Services: April 2011,” the U.S. Census Bureau and the U.S. Bureau of Economic Analysis (BEA) are jointly publishing revised statistics on both U.S. trade in goods and U.S. trade in services beginning with 1999.
+The revised statistics on goods and services will also be included in the annual revision of the U.S. international transactions accounts (ITAs), which BEA will release on June 16, 2011.

-The 2009 not seasonally adjusted Census-basis goods statistics were revised to redistribute monthly data that arrived too late for inclusion in the month of transaction but that were included, initially, in the month in which data were received.
-In addition, corrections were made to previously published 2009 statistics.
-Seasonal and trading-day adjustments were then recomputed, and the seasonally adjusted current-dollar series were revised beginning with statistics for 2007.
-The chain-weighted dollar series were also revised beginning with statistics for 2007.
+The 2010 not seasonally adjusted Census-basis goods statistics were revised to redistribute monthly data that arrived too late for inclusion in the month of transaction but that were included, initially, in the month in which the data were received.
+In addition, corrections were made to previously published 2010 statistics.
+Seasonal and trading-day adjustments were then recalculated, and the seasonally adjusted current-dollar series were revised beginning with 2008.
+The chain-weighted dollar series were also revised beginning with statistics for 2008.

 |Exhibit 1||U.S. International Trade in Goods and Services|